khaz-dev/Deep_Learning_Project/README.md

 # Deep Learning Project
-In this repository i save some of project that i learn in Coursera Deep Learning Specialization, here i only store some project that i thing important because some other projects are really spesific on what kind of Deep Learning you want to achieve. i think further i will add other project that i've already learn in the course.
+In this repository i save some of project that i learn in Coursera Deep Learning Specialization, here i only store some project that i thing important because some other projects are really specific on what kind of Deep Learning you want to achieve. i think further i will add other project that i've already learn in the course.

 ## Objectives